neuronflicker/CTF/UCF/Pwn_LogMeIn/README.md

 Basically, the exploit uses formatters passed to `printf()` to manipulate memory:
 * `%x` - display an argument as hexadecimal
 * `%p` - display an argument as a pointer
-* `%n` - is passed a pointer argument - a pointer to a signed int - and sets that signed int to the number of character printed out so far.
+* `%n` - displays nothing, but is passed a pointer argument - a pointer to a signed int - and sets that signed int to the number of characters printed out so far.

 Examples:
 ```